SVT2: 2001 to 2008

+On 15 January 2001, SVT2 unveiled a new logo featuring a blue square, in line with English & Pockett's redesign of SVT.
+Blue became the predominant colour of the new identity.

+During the summer of 2002, a white background with flowers was used, replaced during autumn by a new set of idents developed by Konstfack students.
+With the adoption of a new schedule on 7 January 2003, the channel changed its graphics for in-vision continuity, becoming white with some light blue elements.
+New Konstfack idents were commissioned.

+In the autumn of 2004, SVT2 solicited B-Reel for the creation of its new graphics and idents.
+The idents were based on camera movements in different environments, with a mirror in the middle.
+In its reflex, a different environment appears.
+The new look was introduced on 10 January 2005.
+The new theme was composed by Eric Hector, Magnus Alakangas and Magnus Lindgren.

 2008 to 2016

 A further revamp in August 2008 saw all regional news services moved to SVT1.
 Aktuellt relaunched as an in-depth current affairs programme, until March 2012, when the programme was extended to an hour on Mondays-Thursdays, incorporating extended news coverage, sport and a late regional news bulletin.

-2016-present
+The new look was develoepd by Brokendoll.

+The 2012 rebrand was designed by Trollbäck + Company, while the music was composed by Antfood.

+Since 2016

+SVT 2, like all other SVT channels, unveiled a new logo designed by Hapy FB on 25 November 2016.

 Programming

 Programming on SVT2 is generally more specialist than on the primary SVT1.
 The station's output includes most of SVT's cultural programming, minority output in the Sami and Finnish languages, sign language programming, independent films, current affairs and parliamentary coverage.

 SVT2 does not broadcast 24 hours a day.
-As of January 2019, SVT2 signs off at shortly after 5 am and resumes broadcasting between 8am and 9am.
+As of January 2019, SVT2 signs off shortly after 5 am and resumes broadcasting between 8 am and 9 am.
 During the daytime on most weekdays, SVT Forum, the network's umbrella programme for live current events, airs.
-A mid-afternoon Rapport bulletin airs at 4pm.
+A mid-afternoon Rapport bulletin airs at 4 p.m (16:00).

-At 5:15pm, SVT2 begins its evening schedule with three minority-language news bulletins: Ođđasat (Sami), Nyhetstecken (Swedish Sign Language) and Uutiset (Finnish), followed by a documentary programme.
-The channel's main news programme, Aktuellt at 9pm includes in-depth analysis, interviews, sports updates, cultural and regional news and weather.
-Repeats of sport current affairs output air throughout the night.
+At 5:15 pm (17:15), SVT2 begins its evening schedule with three minority-language news bulletins: Ođđasat (Sami), Nyhetstecken (Swedish Sign Language), and Uutiset (Finnish), followed by a documentary programme.
+The channel's main news programme, Aktuellt at 9pm (21:00) includes in-depth analysis, interviews, sports updates, cultural and regional news, and weather.
+Repeats of sports current affairs output air throughout the night.

 Acquired programming

 Acquired programming on SVT2 has included If Tomorrow Comes, Six Feet Under, The Sopranos, K Street, Parkinson, The Kumars at No. 42, The Wire, Nip/Tuck and Veronica Mars.
 It has also included a few daily telenovelas from some European and Latin American countries.

-As is the practice with the rest of Swedish television and film industry, acquired foreign programmes on SVT2 are shown in their respective original language audio with Swedish subtitles.
+As is the practice with the rest of the Swedish television and film industry, acquired foreign programmes on SVT2 are shown in their respective original language audio with Swedish subtitles.